BigSoftVideo/DOTEbase/README.md

 # What is _DOTEbase_?

-_DOTEbase_ is our prototype software package that is designed to support qualitative analysis of large audio-visual data sets.
+_DOTEbase_ is our software package that is designed to support qualitative analysis of large audio-visual data sets.

 We built it because we wanted a software tool to help researchers to analyse larger corpora of data, either before they have been transcribed or after.